 Plimmerton, New Zealand – August 5, 2017

 Earlier in the workweek, Leslie sent me a photograph of a crazy looking bug she found in our garage.
 I had never seen anything like that bug.
-I showed the photograph to several colleagues at work.
+I showed the picture to several colleagues at work.
 They instantly replied, “Weta.”

 So, early in the morning, Leslie and I set out for Plimmerton, New Zealand.
 We chose to drive Grays Road along the north side of Porirua Harbour to get to Plimmerton.
-What a stunning day!
+What a beautiful day!
 The water was smooth as glass.

 We found the sign at the Hongoeka Marae.
 A marae is a religious place primarily used by Maori Iwi (tribes).
 They equate roughly to a church.
-One of the signposts was carved into an interesting shape.
+One of the signposts was carved into an unusual shape.

 Our beachcombing is oddly relaxing for us.
 You would think we find gold nuggets as excited as we get when we find that perfect shell.
 As I have written before, it does not take a great deal to entertain us.